 The Islamic Education Department has two full time teachers and one part-time teacher.
-Dr. Ayman Mousa teaches Islamic for native speaking students and Mr Mustafa Ahmad teachers the Quran.
-The subject leader Jenan Jalal teaches all non-native speakers from Year 7 to Year 12.
+Dr Ayman Mousa tutor of native speaking students and Mr Mustafa Ahmad, Quran recitation skills tutor.
+The subject leader, Mrs Sara Alikhan, teaches all non-native speaking students starting from Year 7 up to Year 13.

-Students attend lessons in different classrooms according to their curriculum.
-Our Arab students follow the Ministry of Education syllabuses and non-Arab students study Islamic in English using the resources suggested by the Ministry of Education.
+Students attend lessons in two different classrooms according to their curriculum (Arab & non-Arab).
+Our Arab students follow the Ministry of Education syllabus and non-Arab students also follow the new Ministry of Education syllabus which was introduced in January 2017, the textbooks were translated from Arabic in to English by the Ministry for the non-Arab Muslim students.

 There are prayer rooms for males and females on the premises which are accessible to students, staff and visitors.